sergachev/litex-template/README.md

 #### Features:
 -  `litex`-related repositories are registered as git submodules so that their exact versions are tracked
-- a `pipenv` environment is used to keep your system and user Python environments clean, therefore you can have multiple such projects using different versions of `litex` repositories etc.
+- a `poetry` environment is used to keep your system and user Python environments clean, therefore you can have multiple such projects using different versions of `litex` repositories etc.
 - `litex`-related packages are installed in the development mode so that they can be worked on easily